-A mom’s experience during a C-section depends on her unique situation.
+A person’s experience of a C-section will depend largely on her unique situation.
 A scheduled C-section is much like other types of surgery.
-You will be asked not to eat anything for the 24 hours before the procedure, and you will likely be awake during the procedure, with a spinal block or epidural to control pain and discomfort.
-The actual delivery will be fairly quick, and usually you will be allowed to have one support person in the operating room with you.
-Once the baby is delivered, the pediatric team will check them over, before immediately bringing him or her and then bring the baby to you.
-In some cases, the baby will stay with you in the operating room.
-In others, the baby will be taken to the recovery room with your partner until you are ready to meet them.
-It is normal to feel pressure and movement, but not pain; you should make your doctor aware of any significant discomfort you are experiencing during the procedure.
+You will need to stop eating six to eight hours before your procedure is due to take place.
+You will probably remain awake throughout, but will be given a spinal block or epidural to control pain and discomfort.
+The actual delivery will be fairly quick, and usually you will be allowed to have one support person (birth partner) in the operating room with you.
+Once the baby is delivered, the paediatric team will check them over, before immediately bringing him or her to you so you can meet the newest member of your family.
+During a C-section it is normal to feel pressure and movement, but not pain; you should make your doctor aware of any significant discomfort you are experiencing during the procedure.

-An emergency C-section is very similar, although it can seem overwhelming because it happens fast, usually as a result of changing conditions during labor.
-In general, once your doctor has decided you need a C-section, the goal is to begin the procedure within 30 minutes, sometimes even faster.
+An emergency C-section can seem overwhelming because everything happens so fast, usually as a result of changing conditions during labour.
+In general, once your doctor has decided you need a C-section, the aim will be to begin the procedure within 30 minutes, sometimes even faster.
 You may have an epidural if there is time, or you may be given a general anaesthetic, so that you are asleep throughout the delivery.
 It can seem scary, but the main thing is to keep you and your baby healthy; even if you do have to have a general anaesthetic, take comfort in the knowledge that when you wake up you will be meeting your baby for the very first time.

-There are very few major changes going on.
-Your baby is still shedding lanugo and vernix, the hair and waxy covering that kept them protected during pregnancy.
-He or she is still sipping on amniotic fluid, and the digestive tract is working to create meconium.
-When your baby is born, his or her first bowel movements will be this meconium from their time in the uterus.
-Meconium bowel movements are typically dark green or blackish, sticky and sludgy.
+At this stage, there are very few major changes going on.
+Your baby is still losing lanugo and vernix caseosa, the hair and waxy covering that kept them protected during pregnancy.
+He or she is still absorbing amniotic fluid, and the digestive tract is actively producing meconium.
+When your baby is born, his or her first bowel movements will be meconium.
+The meconium is dark green or blackish, sticky and sludgy.
 It can be quite a shock for first time parents, to see their beautiful newborn baby produce this thick tar-like substance.
-Subsequent bowel movements will be.
+Subsequent bowel movements will look very different.

 In some cases, babies pass meconium whilst still in the womb.
 This might not be a problem, but doctors will be keen to avoid your baby aspirating (breathing) in a mixture of meconium and amniotic fluid before, during, or after delivery.
 This is known as meconium aspiration syndrome.
-Although it’s gross to think about, most cases of meconium aspiration are not serious and don’t pose any serious threat to your baby’s health.
 The risk of meconium aspiration syndrome goes up with longer birth times, older gestational age, and maternal risk factors like smoking, diabetes, and high blood pressure.

-“Whether unmedicated, intravenous, or epidurals, you have a few different pain relief options while in labor to explore before you deliver.”
+“Whether unmedicated, intravenous, or epidurals, you have a few different pain relief options while in labour to explore before you deliver.”